1. How can I prevent osteoporosis before it starts?

 4. Does osteoporosis affect children -- and should I give them calcium supplements?

 Osteoporosis in children is rare.
-It's usually the result of a chronic health condition such as asthma or cystic fibrosis that is treated with long-term corticosteroid medications.
-Anticonvulsant drugs used to manage epilepsy, bipolar disorder, and other conditions may also interfere with calcium and vitamin D metabolism, leading to weak bones.
+It's usually the result of a chronic health condition such as asthma or cystic fibrosis that is treated with long-term steroids.
+Anticonvulsant drugs used to manage epilepsy, or used to manage mania in bipolar disorder, and other conditions may also interfere with calcium and vitamin D metabolism, leading to weak bones.
 Treatment usually depends on controlling the underlying disease or changing the medication.
 Sometimes, children will develop osteoporosis with no clear cause.
 It's called idiopathic juvenile osteoporosis, but the good news is that it usually goes away on its own within two to four years.

 Of course, calcium and vitamin D are the most important nutrients for strong bones and are important for all children whether they have osteoporosis or not.
 Even if children are healthy now, low levels of calcium and vitamin D can greatly increase their risk of osteoporosis later in life.
 So keep track of how much calcium your children get from food and ensure they get adequate amounts of vitamin D. If you are worried they aren't getting enough calcium and vitamin D, talk to their health care provider.
 Don't give them supplements unless they are recommended by your child's health care provider.